KhushiJain-31/TRENT.NS-Stock-Analysis/README.md

 Files:

-1. TRENT.NS.Rmd: This R Markdown file encompasses the code and detailed steps of the analysis.
+1. TRENT_Time Series Analysis.Rmd: This R Markdown file encompasses the code and detailed steps of the analysis.

-2. TRENT.NS.nb.html: An HTML file is generated from the R Markdown file, facilitating easy online viewing.
+2. TRENT_Time Series Analysis.n.html: An HTML file is generated from the R Markdown file, facilitating easy online viewing.

-3. TRENT.NS_Analysis.pdf: This PDF file provides a printable version of the analysis report.
+3. TRENT_Time Series Analysis.pdf: This PDF file provides a printable version of the analysis report.